 Class supply lists are available in the school office and on the school website.

-Birthdays are a special time, and there are many ways to celebrate your student’s big day; however, no birthday treats – either store-bought or homemade – are allowed at school.
+Birthdays are a special time, and there are many ways to celebrate your student’s big day, however, no birthday treats – either store-bought or homemade – are allowed at school.
 Instead, we recommend bringing bookmarks, donating a book to the library in your child’s name, or bringing a pencil for each classmate, etc. It is best to email your child’s teacher to determine what will work best in each classroom.

 Administration requests that no balloon bouquets or other disruptive gifts be brought to your child during the school day.
 Please do not have your child distribute birthday party invitations in the classroom unless every student in the class is invited.
-We are a small school but our students have big feelings.
+St. Augustin is a small school but our students have big feelings.

-Students in grades Kindergarten through 5th grade may spend part of their recess time against the brick wall on the playground.
+Students in grades Kindergarten through fifth grade may spend part of their recess time against the brick wall on the playground.
 Teachers assign “minutes on the wall” as a disciplinary consequence for students who have trouble following classroom or school rules.

-What is early-morning detention?
+What is Early-Morning Detention?

-What is afternoon detention?
+What is After-School Detention?

 Students in grades 3-8 receive after-school detentions for a variety of reasons (see handbook).
 The student will bring home a slip of paper to be signed by a parent and returned to the teacher.
 The date for the student’s assigned after-school detention is on the slip.
-A teacher may not assign an after-school detention on the same day it was issued.
+A teacher may not assign an afternoon detention on the same day it was issued.
 If the child cannot make the assigned detention time, another time must be worked out between the parents and teacher.
 Failure to report to the assigned after-school detention time results in two additional after-school detention times.

-When are parent- teacher conferences held at St. Augustin?
+When are Parent-Teacher Conferences Held at St. Augustin?

 Following the instructions on the online conference site makes it easy to arrange the conference times that work for you.
 ALL middle-school students are required to attend conferences with their parent/s.
 No conference will be held without the student present.

-How will I know when St. Augustin Catholic School is closed due to bad weather?
+How Will I Know When St. Augustin Catholic School is Closed Due to Bad Weather?

 Families are alerted to early dismissal days due to bad weather through the automated school communications system.
 Parents will receive either a phone call or text message (depending on their communication preferences established at the beginning of the year), in addition to an email alerting them to the early dismissal.

-What are Early-Out days?
+What Are Early-Out Days?

 “Specials” are classes such as Physical Education, Spanish, Music, Art, Library, and Technology and are included in all students’ schedules.